 REFUND POLICY Circumstances when Refund Payable Amount of Refund Before program start date, institution receives a notice of withdrawal (applies to all students) No later than seven days after student signed the enrolment contract, and Before the program start date.
-At least 30 days before the later of: a) The program start date in the most recent Letter 100% tuition and all related fees , other than application fee.
+100% tuition and all related fees , other than application fee.
 Related fees include: administrative fees, application fees, assessment fees, and fees charged for textbooks or other course materials.
-Institution may retain up to 10% of tuition, to a maximum of \$1,000. of Acceptance (international students) b) The program start date in the enrolment contract.
+At least 30 days before the later of: The program start date in the most recent Letter of Acceptance (international students) The program start date in the enrolment contract.
+Institution may retain up to 10% of tuition, to a maximum of \$1,000.
 Institution must refund fees paid for course materials if not provided to the student.
 More than seven days after the student and institution signed the enrolment contract, and Less than 30 days before the later of: a) The program start date in the most recent Letter of Acceptance (international students) b) The program start date in the enrolment contract.
 Institution may retain up to 20% of tuition, to a maximum of \$1,300.
 Institution must refund fees paid for course materials if not provided to the student.

-(uppnes to all students, except those enrolled in a program deliv ered solely by distance education): • After the program start date, and up to and including 10% of instruction hours have been provided.
+ered solely by distance education): After the program start date, and up to and including 10% of instruction hours have been provided.
 Institution may retain up to 30% of tuition.
-Institution must refund fees paid for course materials if not provided to the student. • After the program start date, and after more than 10%, but before 30% of instruction hours, have been provided.
+Institution must refund fees paid for course materials if not provided to the student.
+After the program start date, and after more than 10%, but before 30% of instruction hours, have been provided.
 Institution may retain up to 50% of tuition.
-Institution must refund fees paid for course materials if not provided to the student. progran does not attend program - "no-show" (applies to all stund ned solely by distance education): dents except those enrolled in a • Student does not attend the first 30% of the program.
-Institution may retain up to 50% of the tuition.Institution must refund fees paid for course materials if not provided to the student.
-Instituti permit): on receives a refusal of study permit (applies to internati : onal students requiring a study • Before 30% of instruction hours would have been provided, had the student started the program on the later of the following: a) The program start date in the most recent Letter of Acceptance b) The program start date in the enrolment contract Student has not requested additional Letter(s) of Acceptance.
-100% tuition and all related fees, other than application fee. e program start date, student withdraws or is dismissed n delivered solely by distance education): (applies to students enrolled in a - Student completed up to 30% of the program.
+Institution must refund fees paid for course materials if not provided to the student.
+Student does not attend program - "no-show" (applies to all stud program delivered solely by distance education): dents except those enrolled in a • Student does not attend the first 30% of the program.
+Institution may retain up to 50% of the tuition.Institution must refund fees paid for course materials if not provided to the student. nstitution receives a refusal of study permit (applies to internation permit): onal students requiring a study Before 30% of instruction hours would have been provided, had the student started the program on the later of the following: a) The program start date in the most recent Letter of Acceptance b) The program start date in the enrolment contract Student has not requested additional Letter(s) of Acceptance.
+100% tuition and all related fees, other than application fee.
+After the program start date, student withdraws or is dismissed (program delivered solely by distance education): applies to students enrolled in a Student completed up to 30% of the program.
 Institution may retain up to 30% of the tuition.
 Institution must refund fees paid for course materials if not provided to the student. • Student completed more than 30% but less than 50% of the program (based on evaluation provided to student).
 Institution may retain up to 50% of the tuition.
-Institution must refund fees paid for course materials if not provided to
+Institution must refund fees paid for course materials if